 There is thick vegetation on the West side of the upper pond shoreline.
 However, the rest of the shoreline on the upper pond is easily accessible.

 You can usually find some good quality Largemouth Bass in this lake from time to time, and it is stocked seasonally.

 The park has an entrance fee of $6 per vehicle.

 #7 – Mesquite Urban Pond

-This urban pond is located in the town of Mesquite Nevada and has approximately 2 surface acres and depth of 12 feet.
+This urban pond is located in the town of Mesquite, Nevada, and has approximately 2 surface acres and a depth of 12 feet.
 Water quality is generally considered good year-round but does have some occasional algae blooms that last for short periods.

 There are no developed camping grounds at the lake, but there are several RV campgrounds nearby.
 This basin is usually stocked in April and October.
 You’ll find both Catfish and Trout in this pond.

 No boats are allowed on the waterways of Mesquite Urban Pond or any other floatation devices.
 It is only about 1 hour north of Las Vegas.
 In the Hafen Lane Park, about three-quarters of a mile east of State Route 170.

 The water here is pretty crystal clear and makes for some great fishing, the park is open from sun up to sundown and falls under the Nevada Fishing Regulations.